Preface: I don’t hate Australia

 Slow speeds, patchy availability, ludicrous costing, inhibitive ‘download limits’, and the government’s recent invasive decision to institute data retention have made Australia something of a developing country when it comes to the internet.

 Pretty depressing when you consider we invented WiFi.

 The government’s attempts to remedy Australia’s lagging internet development (pun intended) have proven to be a comedy of errors, with both major parties making a dog’s breakfast of things.

 This one is obviously very specific to me.
 I’ve got lots of good friends at home who have found very successful and enjoyable careers for themselves.

-But for a guy who hates the drudgery of 9-5, Monday to Friday existence; Australia isn’t exactly paradise for me.
+For a guy who hates the drudgery of 9-5, Monday to Friday existence; Australia isn’t exactly paradise for me.
 ESL teaching attracted me at first because it had different hours (my first job was 1.30pm until 9pm) that suited a night owl and habitual drunkard such as myself.
-While my current job does operate in the 8am – 5.30pm bubble, my hours are never more than four a day – so it’s not a big deal.

 Much like other western countries, Australia embraces the idea of the regular work week, the mortgage, the 2.5 kids, and someday retiring to play golf and take vacations by caravan.
 That lifestyle certainly isn’t without appeal, but it’s not one I’m in any hurry to sink into.

 It’s not that I can’t find a job in Australia – I’ve had plenty.
 It’s that I can’t find the kind of work that would creatively fulfill me without crushing my soul.